triplea-game/triplea/docs/development/build-overview-and-development.md

 Gradle plugins used by the build are located in `/gradle/build-logic`.

 The build uses the Gradle Kotlin DSL.
-This make the build easier to maintain by increasing the completion and refactoring assistance the IDE is able to provide.
+This makes the build easier to maintain by increasing the completion and refactoring assistance the IDE is able to provide.

 ## Convention Plugins